bas080/furver/CONTRIBUTING.md

 ```
 ```

-removed 32 packages, and audited 371 packages in 1s
+removed 1 package, and audited 371 packages in 1s

 31 packages are looking for funding run `npm fund` for details

 found 0 vulnerabilities

-up to date, audited 3 packages in 1s
+up to date, audited 3 packages in 922ms

 found 0 vulnerabilities